- Covers Logic 10.2-10.3

 -

-Unleash your inner John Williams by showing you the secrets of creating evocative scores and soundscapes for your films or videos using Logic’s powerful Synth and Percussion instruments.Rated 4.33 out of 5$29.00Editing and Mixing Song Vocals in Logic Pro X
+Unleash your inner John Williams by showing you the secrets of creating evocative scores and soundscapes for your films or videos using Logic’s powerful Synth and Percussion instruments.Rated 4.33 out of 5$29.00Working with Dialogue & Voice in Logic Pro X

 These cookies are required for the site to perform its core functionalities.
 This includes cookies allowing you to securely log-in and log-out and make an order through our online shop.Third Party Embeds